Allan government: Economic policy

 On 18 October 2023, the High Court of Australia ruled that Victoria must remove an excise it had placed on drivers of electric vehicles.
 They ruled based on the principle that states do not have the power under the constitution to charge excises for consumption.

 On 28 November 2023, the government announced that the tax on vacant homes would be increased.
 Previously, vacant homes were taxed at 1% of their value annually.
 The new law would tax them at 1% in the first year of vacancy, 2% in the next and 3% in the third and any after.

 Meeting state debt is a significant challenge for Allan's government, which stood at $126 billion by March 2024.
 S&P believes reports the debt will reach $247.2 billion by 2027.

 On 15 May 2025, after negotiations with the state branches of the Greens, Legalise Cannabis and the Animal Justice Party, the government passed the Fire Services Property Amendment (Emergency Services and Volunteer Fund) Bill.
 The bill increased the rate at which landowners in the state are taxed as part of the existing "fire services levy".
 The rates paid by residential landowners increased from 8.7 cents per $1000 of property value to 17.3 cents.
 The rates paid by farmers increased from 28.7 cents per $1000 worth of property value to 71.8 cents.
 The passage of the bill triggered protests by farmers and members of the Country Fire Authority (CFA).
 On the same day that the bill was passed large numbers of CFA members staged walk offs, rendering at least 25 CFA brigades inoperative.
 On 20 May thousands of protestors descended on the Victorian Parliament House to voice their opposition to the bill.
 In attendance with the protestors were Liberal MPs Bev McArthur and Nicole Werner.

 Environmental policy

 On 13 November 2023, the government introduced legislation to amend biosecurity laws to double fines for individuals trespassing on farms.

 On 8 January 2024, federal environment minister Tanya Plibersek intervened to prevent the Victorian government constructing a wind turbine assembly plant, over concerns about wetlands at the Port of Hastings.

 On 29 January 2024, the government rejected a recommendation from a government inquiry into duck hunting that called for a ban of the practice.

+Recently, The Allan government proposed three new national parks west of Melbourne.